deocampo/deocampo.github.io/README.md

 _The 'deocampo.github.io' project that contains the source code for these introductory pages._

-I'd really love to do more, if I only had the time.

 **Note** : _I know it would be more interesting to publish code (both software and models) from my actual work, unfortunately those are protected and may not be released._